 In early 2001, an endowment grant was given to the University of Southern Maine to improve and extend its excellent programs, and the name “Senior College” was changed to “Osher Lifelong Learning Institute.”
-Shortly after, Sonoma State University, a member of the California State University (CSU) system became a grantee.
-Both programs progressed admirably, and the Foundation decided to join the “lifelong learning” field in a significant fashion.
+Shortly afterward, Sonoma State University, a member of the California State University (CSU) system became a grantee.
+Both programs progressed admirably, and the Foundation decided to enter the “lifelong learning” field in a significant fashion.

-At present, the Foundation supports 119 lifelong learning programs on university and college campuses across the country, with at least one grantee in each of the 50 states (plus the District of Columbia).
-The Foundation also supports a National Resource Center for the Institutes, which is located at the University of Southern Maine.
+At present, the Foundation supports 119 lifelong learning programs on university and college campuses across the country, with at least one grantee in each of the 50 states and the District of Columbia.
+The Foundation also supports a National Resource Center for Osher Institutes which is located at Northwestern University.

 The Foundation has not been highly prescriptive in the type of lifelong learning program it has chosen to support.
 While there is considerable variation among the Osher Institutes, common features remain prominent: Non-credit educational programs specifically designed for seasoned adults aged 50 and older; strong support from the leadership of the university or college; a diverse repertoire of intellectually stimulating courses; robust volunteer leadership; established mechanisms for evaluating participant satisfaction with educational offerings; and sound organizational structure.
 The characteristics shared by all Osher Institutes strengthen the possibility that the individual institutes will become not only successful but programmatically and financially sustainable.
 The designation of each grantee as “The Osher Lifelong Learning Institute at the University of X” is a condition of the Foundation’s grant-making as is the use of a logo consisting of a simple circle with the words “Osher Lifelong Learning Institute” arranged within.